 5.2.1 Core and Pastoral Values

-Dedicated to the mission of the archdiocese and recognizing the special pastoral administrative roles that staff members and volunteers fulfill in the service of the people of God, the lay employees, clergy, religious, and volunteers commit themselves to live and reflect core and pastoral values that emanate from and further that mission.
+Dedicated to the mission of the Church as entrusted to the archdiocese and recognizing the special pastoral administrative roles that staff members and volunteers fulfill in the service of the people of God, the lay employees, clergy, religious, and volunteers commit themselves to live and reflect core and pastoral values that emanate from and further that mission.

 The essence of staff members' work is service to each other and their constituents throughout the archdiocese.
 That service is rooted in the gospel model of servant leadership.